microsoft/PowerToys/doc/specs/preview-monaco.md

 ### 1.1.2 Why WebView2

 Experiments with a POC showed that only WebView2 is displaying Monaco the right way.
+WebView and WebBrowser elements are using too old versions of IE/Edge who don't support JS functions like `require()`, which are needed for monaco to work.
+The other option would be to import many JS liabarys, but they don't guarantee 100% coverage with JS and they take more space.

 ## 1.2 Why?